magisterquis/docksock/README.md

 Nifty little TCP -> Unix Socket proxy.
 Meant to expose docker/ssh control sockets to the network.

-By default, it searches the entire filesystem for unix sockets and for each one found spawns a TCP listener which will accept connections and proxy them to the Unix socket.
+It periodically searches the entire filesystem for unix sockets and for each one found spawns a TCP listener which will accept connections and proxy them to the Unix socket.
 The starting (i.e. lowest) port is configurable.

 A regex (by default `ssh|docker|tmux|tmp`) is used to filter the sockts exposed.